It is more important to know what sort of person has the disease than to know what sort of disease the person has.

 All practitioners will be utilising PPE in line with current recommendations and evidence including FFP2 face masks, visors and protective clothing as appropriate to the procedure they are carrying out for you.

 When you arrive; we will take your temperature using a contact-less thermometer and provide you with hand sanitiser.
-We ask that you wear a mask and can provide a surgical mask if you do not own one.
+It is your choice whether you wear a mask and we can provide a surgical mask if you want to use one.
 If your temperature is above 37.8, or if you have any associated symptoms, you will be asked to return home and self-isolate as per government guidelines.

 Please arrive on time for your appointment, not unduly early and wait outside when possible.
-This will help to minimise the number of patients on the premises, thereby ensuring adequate distancing and reducing the risk of patient-to-patient contact transmission.
+This will help to minimise the number of patients on the premises reducing the risk of patient-to-patient contact transmission.